site24x7/plugins/certificate_monitoring/README.md

 - Download the files "certificate_monitoring.ps1" and "certificate_monitoring.cfg".

-- Configure the path of the certificate store and the name of the certificate that needs to be monitored in "certificate_monitoring.cfg" as mentioned in the configuration section below, multiple certificates can be monitoried by providing multiple configurations.
+- Configure the path of the certificate in the certificate store (cert:\) and the name of the certificate that needs to be monitored in "certificate_monitoring.cfg" as mentioned in the configuration section below, multiple certificates can be monitoried by providing multiple configurations..

 - Place "certificate_monitoring.ps1" and "certificate_monitoring.cfg" files under the "certificate_monitoring" directory

 - Execute the below command with appropriate arguments to check for the valid json output.

-      .\certificate_monitoring.ps1 "<path to the certificate store>" "<certificate name>"
+      .\certificate_monitoring.ps1 -certPath "<path to the certificate store>" -certName "<Certificate Name>"

 The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center.